 - Certain states have reciprocal agreements, meaning that an employee who lives in one state but works in another will only have taxes withheld for the state in which they live

-Employers are expected to withhold state income tax from an employee’s wages if that employee is subject to state income tax unless noted below.
-It’s important to remember an out-of-state employee will be considered an employee in the state in which they work, not the state in which the business is based or in which the employee lives.
+Employers are generally required to withhold state income tax from an employee’s wages when that employee performs work in a state that imposes income tax.
+For employees working in multiple states or working remotely from another state, determining where payroll taxes should be withheld can become complicated.
+It’s important to remember that withholding is generally determined by the state in which the employee performs their work, not the state in which the business is based—though residency rules and reciprocity agreements can change the outcome.
 Each state has its own requirements for withholding taxes for out-of-state employees.
 The following states do not have state withholding tax requirements:

 - Alaska